 A marketing giant, each pin can get 100 times more viral than a tweet.
 With each pin averaging around ten re-pins – to take advantage of these incredible numbers & grow your leads, it’s crucial you optimize your Pinterest for SEO.

 Make sure your boards have clear and concise names and be clearly descriptive of what users will find in them.
 This will help to drive leads from Pinterest to your website.

 Also, use long-tail keywords in abundance – it can do wonders.
 Keep in mind that you are creating content FOR the users, so don’t just add keywords for its sake: make sure the content is useful and easily readable.

-5) If Possible, Use Promoted Pins to Drive High Quality Leads from Pinterest
+5) If Possible, Use Promoted Pins to Drive High-Quality Leads from Pinterest

 With promoted pins, you can get your posts – for a premium – to show up in your audience’s feeds or in their search results.
 You can customize it with images, videos, etc. They’ll look like regular pins save for a “promoted” tag on the bottom.